 I am currently a software engineer with Autodesk in Pittsburgh, working in the area of Reality Capture.

 My box of tools frequently includes C++, python, git, OpenGL, glsl, matlab, Java, numpy, scikit-learn, mongodb, protobuffers, and a whole mess of GUIs built on Qt.
 I also have experience in AS3 and some Android dev.
-I do a lot of work in Visual Studio but have finally discovered the joy of a good Unix shell, sublime text, & cmake.
+I do a lot of work in Visual Studio but have also know the joy of a good Unix shell, sublime text, & cmake.

 In my free time, I’m most likely working through a sci fi or pop sci book, jogging, swimming laps, trying out a new MMO, or baking (debatably scrumptious) goodies.